-Whether you are starting a family at 40, 30, or at 20 you will never be fully prepared, there are so many things to do before starting a family.
+Whether you are starting a family at 40, 30, or at 20 the truth is very few of us are fully financially prepared, there are so many things to do before starting a family.
 In this post we shall focus on the financial part.
-Here are a few ideas on how you can start a family on a budget.

 - Some hospitals will bill the baby as their own person.
 Ask your Obstetrician/Gynaecologist to provide you with a list of charges for both vaginal and cesarean births.
 Just to get ideas.

 - It is important to find out what your insurance company will cover in addition to deductible, and maximum payment out of pocket.
 Hospitals are required to set up a payment plan when one can not afford to pay the bill in a lump sum.

 Insurance policies differ, some insurance companies have everything baby related under mom’s policy up to 10 days post birth.

 - Check if your employer has a paid short term disability plan; what does it look like?
 Some employers cover 5 weeks of pay for a vaginal delivery, and 7 weeks of pay for a cesarean section at 60% of your income.

 - Some moms purchase short term disability insurance before they get pregnant, then change their health plan to the lowest deductible.
 This saves them money before they even get pregnant.

 For example, if your baby is due the following January, you will out of pocket will be taken care of.
 This depends what insurance company you have.